kaolincash/khaos/phoebe/leto/apollo/aesklepios/epione/iaso/readme.md

 Using the %APPDATA% shorthand (which, incidentally, also works in the Windows Explorer address bar, to get you there quicker if you want to go digging) we can avoid having to alter this for every single user as the [Your Username] is, of course, variable.
 Overall, this makes the path easier to type for me if I need to use it again, and easier to read, understand, and edit for the end user (that's you!) <3

 Finally, we run the logic of the program!

 All this does is copy the source directory we defined earlier into two places, in two slightly different ways:
 Remember in the previous step, we defined the "archive" variable to have an appendix?
 This is where our "slot" variable from earlier comes back into play.

 First, we `robocopy` from `source` to `quicksave`, which makes a copy of the "EldenRing" folder, which is of course in the ideal state already, and makes a 1:1 copy of it right next to it, named "EldenRingQuicksave".
 This cloned directory will be at C:\Users\[VARIABLE STRING]\AppData\Roaming, right alongside the original EldenRing directory.

 Note: the /E option tells robocopy we want *everything* inside the source folder.
 This means we want its subdirectories, and not just the files inside the folder you asked for, as robocopy by default will only copy files and not directories.

-`robocopy %source% %quicksave% /E`
+`robocopy %source% %quicksave% /E /is /it`

 The next line is similar, but it uses `robocopy` from the `source` folder to the `archive`, which means it copies "EldenRing" to a second sister directory named "EldenRingArchive", but because we added the `"\%slot%"` appendix, the `\` tells robocopy to make a new directory inside EldenRingArchive named "%slot%", which uses the variable from our very first step that we've already defined as the current time.

 So, that next line:

-`robocopy %source% %archive%`
+`robocopy %source% %archive% /E /is /it`

 Let's break that down a bit into exactly what we're saying to the computer here.
 What we're doing here is trying to give instructions the computer can understand, one at a time, in as efficient a way as possible (it's simply faster if there's less data to parse).
 Here we have a total of 5 major things occurring that we've asked the computer to do:
 1) Do the thing.
-Here, the thing we want it to do is to copy, so we use the tool "robocopy" (there are other choices, I like robocopy) that performs this task because it was built in much the same way as I'm building this to perform this specific function.
+Here, the thing we want it to do is to copy, so we use the tool "robocopy" (there are other choices, I like robocopy) that performs this task because it was built to perform this task.
 2) Tell robocopy what to copy
 3) Tell robocopy where to copy it & what to name it
 4) Which in our case is made up of two parts; the root path, and also the %slot%, bundled together as the %archive% variable